 My name is Kamalani Sayles.
-I am a freshmen at Kahuku High and Intermediate School.
+I am a freshman at Kahuku High and Intermediate School.
 I was born and raised in Hauula, it is my home.
 It is where I am meant to be.
 I write today to share about my participation in the Lima Hana Intern program at HILT’s Maunawila Heiau this summer.

 Even though I was born and raised in Hau‘ula, I had never been to Maunawila Heiau or learned of its importance.
 When I signed up for this program, I thought it would just be a summer job.
 I never expected to learn so much about the history and culture of my community.
 This made me realize that there is so much more to Hau‘ula than I thought.
 I want to continue to learn more.